-All our staff are aware that children being absent from school, particularly repeatedly and/or for prolonged periods, and children missing education can act as a vital warning sign of a range of safeguarding possibilities.
+All our staff are aware that children being absent from school , particularly repeatedly and/or for prolonged periods, and children missing education can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect such as sexual abuse or exploitation and can also be a sign of child criminal exploitation including involvement in county lines.
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, so called 'honour'-based abuse or risk of forced marriage.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, socalled 'honour'-based abuse or risk of forced marriage.
 Early intervention is essential to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
-All our staff are aware of our school's absence procedures and children absent from education procedures.
+All our staff are aware of our schools absence procedures and children absent from education education procedures.

-Further information and support included:
+Further information and support includes:

-- Guidance on school attendance Working together to improve school attendance - GOV.UK including information on how schools should work with local authority children's services where school absence indicates safeguarding concerns. - Information regarding schools' duties regarding children missing education, including information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points, can be found in the department's statutory guidance: Children Missing Education Statutory Guidance for Local Authorities September 2016. - further information for colleges providing education for a child of compulsory school age can be found in: Full-time enrolment of 14 to 16-year-olds in further education and sixth-form colleges: 2023 to 2024 academic year GOV.UK - general information and advice for schools and colleges can be found in the Government's Missing Children and Adults A cross government strategy can be a warning sign of a range of safeguarding issues.
-This might include abuse or neglect, such as sexual abuse or exploitation or child criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.
+- Guidance on school attendance Working together to improve school attendance - GOV.UK including information on how schools should work with local authority children's services where school absence indicates safeguarding concerns. - Information regarding schools' duties regarding children missing education, including information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points, can be found in the department's statutory guidance: Children Missing Education Statutory Guidance for Local Authorities September 2016. - further information for colleges providing education for a child of compulsory school age can be found in: Full-time enrolment of 14 to 16-year-olds in further education and sixth-form colleges: 2023 to 2024 academic year - GOV.UK - general information and advice for schools and colleges can be found in the Government's Missing Children and Adults A cross government strategy